The Florida Vascular Foundation

 Apply for Florida Vascular Foundation Scholarship

 The 2018 deadline hass passed.
 Applications will be accepted for the 2019 Florida Vascular Foundation Conference Scholarship in the summer of 2018.
 The scholarship is available to General/Vascular Residents who demonstrate a commitment to the study, research and promotion of public awareness of vascular diseases.
-One $1,500 scholarship will be presented to three successful candidates from a Florida Accredited General/Vascular Surgical Training Program, at the Florida Vascular Society's Annual Scientific Sessions.
+Scholarships will be presented to successful candidates from Florida Accredited General/Vascular Surgical Training Programs, at the Florida Vascular Society's Annual Scientific Sessions.

 Peter Nelson, MD, FACS

 L. Daniel Kaelin, MD